 To wash down your Dorset meal, you could try a locally made cider, like Cider by Rosie.
 In early October, apple pressing days are held around the county, and many places invite you to bring your own apples for pressing.

 My late friend, Alf Wallis, remembered the days when badger leg was eaten in Dorset pubs; happily these days when you hear someone ordering a half a Badger in the pub they are after a beer from the Hall & Woodhouse Brewery.
 Dorset is well stocked with breweries, such as the Piddle Brewery and Palmers.
-Information about other local breweries and beers are available at Dorset Breweries.

 The county produces its own wine, thanks in no small part to its temperate climate.
 Available at farm shops, delicatessens and independent supermarkets.
 Furleigh Estate near Bridport is a dairy farm that has been transformed into a winery producing white, red, rosé and sparkling wines.
 Cellar door sales are available and winery tours take place on Fridays and Saturdays, plus Wednesdays in summer.